yebo29/rpi-docker-geth/README.md

 * *NOTE:* Requires a 64 bit OS
 * For best results, use an Rpi4/board with 8GB RAM or more as you may experience OOM errors if there is not enough RAM
 * It is not recommended to use the SDCARD to store the blockchain as it will shorten its lifespan.
 Use external storage instead, SSD preferred.
-* If you have less memory, consider setting `syncmode` to light, or keeping and properly setting the `--cache` option
+* If you have less memory, consider setting `--syncmode` to light, and/or properly setting the `--cache` option

 ## Usage